 In 2013, Cristina has spent the majority of her time in the studio finding a new musical direction and composing her first solo EP.
 While writing her EP, Cristina branched out into other forms of EDM, including trap, drum & bass, and ambient downtempo.
 She released her first trap tune, One Thing, with Gravitas Recording’s Psymbionic and it was remixed to heaven and back in a Gravitas remix contest.
 All of those winners can be found on Cristina’s Soundcloud.
 She also collaborated with The Digital Connection for a smooth, downtempo song called I Won’t Be.
 This type of experimentation has helped Cristina find her new sound and voice for a post-Tritonal era.

 Cristina’s EP, Feels Like Real, will likely be released as a “b-side” following the releases of EDM versions of the songs.
 The first remix of the EP originals called Wasting Candles released in October 2014 under Enhanced Progressive as part of their 200th release.
-Cristina continues to write, create, and explore new collaborations in 2015.
+There are still 3 more tunes from the un-released EP that could find EDM life through remixes/re-interpretations in 2015.